tuub/kitodo-mediaserver/doc/Configuration-file.md

     * `defaultSize` (int): The default maximum size in pixels the images are resized to when converting to PDF format including extension for watermarks.
     * `addOcrText` (bool): `true` or `false` - Whether to add OCR text layer to PDF or not.
 See also: `mets.fulltextFileGrp`
     * `maxMemory` (int): Use this amount of RAM in Megabyte for PDF generation.
 If the conversion process needs more memory it will use a disk cache in the system temp folder.
+    * `iccProfile` (string: filesystem path): Path to an ICC profile file.
+This color profile gets embedded to files if the converter supports it.
+Mainly this is for PDF/A support by PdfboxFileConverter.
+On Ubuntu with installed *icc-profiles-free* package this uses the provided *sRGB.icc* file.
   * `jpeg`:
     * `defaultSize` (int): The default maximum size in pixels the images are resized to when converting to image format including extension for watermarks.
   * `useGraphicsMagick` (bool): `true` or `false` - Whether to use [GraphicsMagick](http://www.graphicsmagick.org/) for image conversion.